 Preventing Mold Damage After a Flood: Tips for Homeowners

-Mold, a common term for fungus, attacks organic materials such as paper, books, cloth, photographs, and leather.
+Mold, a common term for different kinds of fungus, attacks organic materials.
+Mold damage can happen to paper, books, cloth, photographs, and leather.
 Mold grows from spores, which are everywhere in our environment.
-Usually these spores are inactive, but they will germinate when the relative humidity exceeds 70 percent.
+Usually, these spores are inactive, but they will germinate when the relative humidity exceeds 70 percent.
 Temperatures above 65 degrees increase the likelihood of mold growth.

-After flood damage occurs in your home, one of the first things you should do is take steps to prevent any further damages that might be caused by mold growth.
-This article provides a brief overview of what to look for if you suspect mold, how to stop mold from spreading, and how to save your moldy possessions.
+After flood damage occurs in your home, one of the first things you should do is take steps to prevent any further damage that might be caused by mold growth.
+This article provides a brief overview of:

 Toxic Mold: What To Look For

-Active mold growth is slimy or fuzzy and is usually green, black, orange, or purple.
-Inactive mold is dry and powdery and may be white.
-In the early stages, the mold may look like a fine web; in full bloom, it looks bushy.
-Mold spores spread easily; they are carried by air currents, pets, and people.
+Active mold growth is fuzzy or slimy.
+Different types of mold can be orange, green, purple, or black.
+Inactive mold may be white, and it is powdery and dry.
+In the early stages, the mold may look like a fine web.
+In full bloom, it looks bushy.
+Mold spores easily spread; they are carried by people, pets, and air currents.

 Below are some tips on how to prevent the spread of mold in your home.
-You may also want to visit FindLaw's article, Mold Prevention and Control Tips, for additional information about preventing the spread of mold.
+You may also want to visit FindLaw's Mold Prevention and Control Tips for additional information about preventing the spread of mold.

 - Lower the humidity and temperature.
 Remember that mold cannot grow in low relative humidity and low temperature.
-Open the windows if the outside humidity is lower than the inside humidity; otherwise, use air conditioning.
+Open the windows if the outside humidity is lower than the inside humidity; otherwise, use the air conditioner.
 Install dehumidifiers and empty them often.

 - Isolate any moldy objects.
 Seal moldy trash in plastic bags and remove them immediately.
 Objects you can save should be dried or frozen as soon as possible.
-Freezing inactivates mold.
+Freezing inactivates mold and helps reduce or eliminate property damage.

 - Keep the area clean.
 Mold may remain on shelves and in cupboards where valuables were kept.
 Clean these surfaces with a disinfectant such as Lysol, and then increase air circulation in the room.
 Use fans only after moldy objects are removed and all display and storage areas are clean.